 Do I need to employ the apprentice?

-Yes, under the new apprenticeship systems being introduced in 2017, employers will have to employ the apprentice.
+Yes, under the new apprenticeship systems introduced in 2017, employers will have to employ the apprentice.
 Waterside has been able to offer an employment service until now so that employers could avoid increasing headcount.
-We may re-introduce this service in the future once the new systems are fully implemented, however for 2017 it will not be possible for Waterside to employ apprentices on behalf of sponsor companies.
+We may re-introduce this service in the future once the new systems are fully implemented, however from 2017 it will not be possible for Waterside to employ apprentices on behalf of sponsor companies.